-- Take the Health Occupations Basic Entrance Test (HOBET) by February 15.
+- Take the TEAS Test for Allied Health by February 15.

 **If the student has completed a minimum of 12 college credits that are included in calculating the college GPA (non-developmental courses), the 2.0 high school GPA requirement will be waived.

 In the event there are more applicants who apply in a given year than there are slots available the college will employ selective admission.
 Please consult the Health Professions Admission Packet for a detailed description of the selective criteria.